 Goodness: King Josiah

-This seemed to be a natural tie-in to the previous lesson to me.
+This is a natural tie-in to the previous lesson.
 We reviewed what we had talked about the week before.
-I told them that there was another person that was special to Ruth, and that was Boaz (Ruth chapter 2-4).
+I said there was another person who was special to Ruth, and that was Boaz (Ruth chapter 2-4).
 I told them how Boaz noticed Ruth and that he told her pick grain from his field and even told his workers to leave some extra for her.
 He gave her a meal, and reminded his workers to be kind to her.
-I told them he could have been mean and stingy but instead he was gentle and kind, and that one day they got married.
-Then they colored and decorated a set of paper dolls I made, a bride and a groom.
+I told them he could have been mean and stingy, but instead he was gentle and kind, and that one day they got married.
+Then they colored and decorated a set of paper dolls I had made, a bride and a groom.
 I made them paper chain style, so they were holding hands.
 Then I traced around them onto a piece of paper and made copies.

 Self Control: David And King Saul

 This was my most favorite lesson of all!
 We started by talking about what self-control is.
 I told them I had a hard time not eating too many potato chips, and sometimes I want to talk when it isn't my turn.
 Then I asked them to tell me what they had a hard time with.
-I asked them if they remembered when we talked about David and Jonathon and how Jonathon’s dad, King Saul, hated David.
+I asked them if they remembered when we talked about David and Jonathan and how Jonathan's dad, King Saul, hated David.
 I told how Saul chased David all over the place, and there came a time when David could have killed Saul and become king, but he didn't.
 He had self control!
 Then we acted out the story.
-My son, who was a 5th grader, went into our "cave" (a table with a blanket over it.
+My son, who was a 5th grader at the time, went into our "cave" (a table with a blanket over it.
 He had an old T-shirt of my husband's on.
-He pretended not to notice the kids, and they each snuck in and cut a piece of the king's "robe” (Make sure your helper has an old shirt on underneath too… my son's shirt was cut as well).
-After everyone had a piece of the robe, they took a sharpie marker and wrote on their cloth the areas they needed self-control in.
+He pretended not to notice the kids, and they each snuck in and cut a piece of the king's "robe."
+(Make sure your helper has an old shirt on underneath too.
+My son's shirt was accidentally cut.)
+After everyone cut a piece of the robe, they took a sharpie marker and wrote on their cloth the areas in their lives where they needed self-control.
 I told them these could be their prayer cloths, to keep them in a special place to remind them to ask God to help them have self control.